 The two friends owned matching cockatoos named Angel and Caesar and hosted lavish parties for the most powerful people in 90s film, fashion and finance: Michael Stipe, Andrew Cuomo, Kate Moss, Winona Ryder, Harmony Korine and Alanis Morissette, among other celebrities.

-In between doing the things that happen at late-night parties, including spraying vintage champagne everywhere, some guests made million-dollar late-night deals—at least that's what Giacchetto claims.
+In between doing the things that happen at late-night parties, including spraying vintage champagne everywhere, some guests made million-dollar late-night deals – at least, that's what Giacchetto claims.
 His high life crashed down on him when he was arrested in 2000 and pleaded guilty to fraud under the Investment Advisers Act.
 After that, most of his clients left him, and the court sentenced him to a maximum of 57 months in prison for misappropriating approximately $9 million.
-Thanks to good behavior, time already served in prison, and his willingness to enter rehab, he was released early, but his life has never been the same.
+Thanks to good behaviour, time already served in prison and his willingness to enter rehab, he was released early, but his life has never been the same.

 Giacchetto's downfall began in 1988, when his mother, Alma, loaned him almost $200,000 so he could found the Cassandra Group.
 Giacchetto already worked as an account executive at Boston Safe Deposit & Trust, and he used his bona fides to persuade friends in new wave and punk bands to put money in an investment group for cool, arty people.

 Thanks to his business skills and rock cred, Giacchetto started working with Sub Pop Records, the iconic indie label that was simultaneously broke and famous for releasing Nirvana's first album, Bleach.
 Soon after, Giacchetto worked as the money manager for all of Sub Pop's acts, as well as for the Smashing Pumpkins, Alanis Morissette, Phish, Victoria Williams, Q-Tip, R.E.M. and many of their agents and managers.